matthew-piziak/advent-of-code/README.md

 Because of `recur` you don't need to worry about the stack anymore, and the strategy is reduced to finding the correct procedure and choosing the correct data structures.

+### Why Clojure?

+- The JVM is fast.
+- The JVM has many libraries.
+- A dynamic language is good for AoC, where safety offered by types isn't worth the loss of development speed.
+- Eval-at-point makes for a interactive 2D REPL experience.
+- The debugger is excellent.
+- `core` is full of fast and well-designed datatypes and functions.
+- Clojure has language features that make it easy to work with maps.
+- Good support for terse anonymous code, which makes exploratory coding ergonomic.
+- High stability means Clojure tooling remains familiar from year to year.
+- The `recur` keyword for stack checking (explained below).
+- LISP macros provide unmatched abstraction capability, though this is not particularly useful here.

 ### That's basically it